simonroedig/MQTT_Two-Client-Example_Temperature/README.md

+# MQTT Example
-MQTT example with two clients, a test broker, and two topics.
+> MQTT example with two clients, a test broker, and two topics.

 WEMOS publishes on „WemosTemperature“ to which
 ESP32 is subscribed to.
 So the ESP32 receives